 - Mental health treatment

-Depending on the circumstances around your accident, you may be eligible for compensation due to pain and suffering or punitive damages.
-Each case is different, and monetary awards will depend on the fault and severity of injuries.
+Every case is different.
+Depending on your situation, you may also be entitled to compensation for pain and suffering or punitive damages.
+Monetary awards depend on the severity of injuries and fault.

 The Bulluck Law Group Difference

 Here at Bulluck Law Group, we are experts in accident and personal injury cases.
-If you or a loved one was injured in a charter bus accident, call us today for a free case consultation.
+If you or a loved one was injured in a charter bus accident, Call the Bulluck Law Group today and let us call us today with a lawyer. for a free case consultation.
 We will be happy to review your case and assist with all your legal needs, free from obligation.